Hunter275/GhostTweeter/README.md

 # GhostTweeter
 Tweets out a random link to one of your Ghost blog post.
-You must edit this code and enter in your own account authentication (see below).

 Tweets are sent in the following format: